kmehltretter82/frama-c-linux/KERNEL.md

    Open vSwitch translation unit.
 General entry and kernel API modeling remain.
 6. Expand ARM64 KVM without relaxing the unmodified-source rule.
 The first host/VGIC/nVHE corpus, all shared VHE/nVHE pairs, and the complete 75-command pinned C inventory are established.
-Conservative architecture models, bounded bug scenarios, and historical KVM replays now precede RISC-V and broader subsystem coverage.
+The first historical buffer-overflow replay is also established at one invalid user-copy bound before and zero after the fix.
+Fresh KVM candidate analysis, conservative architecture models, and additional bounded scenarios now precede RISC-V and broader subsystem coverage.